broadwayinc/skapi-documentation/introduction/working-with-forms.md

 Skapi's form handling simplifies the process of handling form submissions in web applications, allowing users to easily process and send form data without the need to handle it manually.

-For this example, we will be using `skapi.mock(event)` method to send a request to the Skapi service and ping back the response.
+For this example, we will be using [`skapi.mock()`](/api-reference/connection/README.md#mock) method to send a request to the Skapi service and ping back the response.

 Here is an example of using a `<form>` with Skapi: